 c] investigate the unexplained laws of Nature.

-Helena’s first monumental work Isis Unveiled (1877) was published in New York, outlining the development of the Occult Sciences and of Magic.
+Helena’s first major work Isis Unveiled (1877) was published in N.Y, outlining the Occult Sciences and of Magic.
 Her task was to challenge both the entrenched dogmas of Christian Theology and the dogmatic materialistic view of Science.

-Helena was busy writing her next work, The Secret Doctrine.
-But it didn’t save her.
+Helena was busy writing her next work, but it didn’t save her.
 A vicious attack by staffers Alexis & Emma Coulomb erupted about Helena’s fraudulent production of psychic phenomena.
 She returned to Madras on Dec 1884 to sue the couple, but they'd already left.
 Alas Helena was overruled by the Theosophical Society committee and resigned in disgust.
 She left India for ever.

 The Coulomb Attack was based on partially forged letters, ?written by Helena, with instructions to arrange fraudulent psychic phenomena.
 So London’s Society for Psychical Research appointed a special investigative committee.
 Richard Hodgson arrived in India to report on the Coulombs’ allegations, which the research committee published in Dec 1885.
-William Emmette Coleman, a leading spiritualist, was also involved in the Coulomb case.
+Leading spiritualist William Emmette Coleman was also involved in the Coulomb case.
 He left the USA for London to obtain from the Scottish missionary Patterson the original Blavatsky-Coulomb letters, and published scathing denunciations of Theosophy and HPB in spiritualist journals.

 Blavatsky was branded as one of the most accomplished impostors in history, and ?a Russian spy.
 The Hodgson Report was the basis of later attacks on Helena’s and Theosophy’s honesty.
 Madame Blavatsky was soon called a plagiarist, con artist, trickster and manipulator of males.
 Coleman focused on her plagiarism.